Funny Face (2020 film)

-Funny Face is an 2020 American drama film, written and directed by Tim Sutton.
+Funny Face is a 2020 American drama film, written and directed by Tim Sutton.
 It stars Cosmo Jarvis, Dela Meskienyar, Jonny Lee Miller, Dan Hedaya and Rhea Perlman.

 The film had its world premiere at the Berlin International Film Festival on February 23, 2020.
 It was released on March 30, 2021, by Gravitas Ventures.

 Plot

 The destruction of a young man's grandparents' home leads him to take revenge under a masked persona.